 - 1. X means "Don't Care."
 H means logic HIGH.
 L means logic LOW. ↑ means rising edge; ↓ means falling edge. - 2.
 Data inputs are registered at K and K# rising edges.
-Data outputs are delivered at C and C# rising edges, except if C and C# are HIGH, then data outputs are delivered at K and K# rising edges. - 3.
-R/W# and LD# must meet setup and hold times around the rising edge (LOW to HIGH) of K. All control inputs are registered during the rising edge of K. - 4.
+Data outputs are delivered at C and C# rising edges except if C and C# are HIGH, then data outputs are delivered at K and K# rising edges. - 3.
+R/W# and LD# must meet setup and hold times around the rising edge (LOW to HIGH) of K and are registered at the rising edge of K. - 4.
 This device contains circuitry that will ensure the outputs will be in High-Z during power-up. - 5.
-Refer to state diagram and timing diagrams for clarification.
-A0 refers to the address input during a WRITE or READ cycle.
-A0 + 1 refers to the next internal burst address in accordance with the burst sequence. - 6.
+Refer to state diagram and timing diagrams for clarification. - 6.
 It is recommended that K = K# = C = C# when clock is stopped.
-This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically. - 7.
+This is not essential but permits most rapid restart by overcoming transmission line charging symmetrically. - 7.
 Assumes a WRITE cycle was initiated.
 BW0# and BW1# can be altered for any portion of the BURST WRITE operation provided that the setup and hold requirements are satisfied. - 8.
 This table illustrates operation for x18 devices.
-The x36 operation is similar except for the addition of BW2# (controls DQ18:DQ26) and BW3# (controls DQ27:DQ35).
+The x36 device operation is similar, except for the addition of BW2# (controls DQ18:DQ26) and BW3# (controls DQ27:DQ35).
+The x8 device operation is similar, except that NW0# controls DQ0:DQ3, and NW1# controls DQ4:DQ7.